elixir-europe/rdmkit/pages/national_resources/ch_resources.md

       fairsharing:
       tess:
   - name: SIB/Vital-IT Canvas Generator
-    description: This is a tool to help scientists generate data management plans for SNSF -unded projects.
+    description: This is a tool to help scientists generate data management plans for SNSF-funded projects.
 The Word document produced complies with the SNSF instructions for creating DMPs.
     how_to_access:
     instance_of:
     related_pages: